spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/keys.md

 ## Factory Keys

 Factory keys refer to the secure boot keys that are stored on the device that is set to factory settings.
 In EdgeForge, these keys are stored in the folder **exported-keys**.
-They may include PK, KEK, and db keys.
+They may include PK, KEK, and DB keys.
 Factory keys are often used to authenticate the firmware of a device.
 For more information, refer to [Export Factory Keys](export-keys.md).

 ## Resources